Why Use SQL Instead of an OODBMS?

 Another alternative, endorsed by the Object Database (sic?)
 Management Group, is to manage your data through an object-oriented database management system (OODBMS).
 A number of such products are available, and many of them have Java interfaces.
 This option may be attractive under certain circumstances, principally because an OODBMS could have semantics that are close to those of Java, making it relative easy to store, retrieve, and manage objects instead of rows of data.
 However, although the market for OODBMSs is growing (even growing rapidly, according to some sources), there are several problems with this choice.

 It is true that not all Object DBMSs (ODBMSs) support Java.
 I disagree, however, with the implication that ODBMSs that support Java might not have semantics close to those of Java.
 Object DBMSs that support Java definitely have semantics that are close to Java -- the data manipulation language for ODBMSs using Java is Java itself!
 Similarly, Object DBMSs that support C++ have semantics that are the same as C++.
-This is the nature of .
+This is the nature of transparent persistence.
 By the way, since object programming languages such as Java and C++ share much in their object models, most ODBMSs also allow simultaneous access using Java and C++.
 When using C++, the ODBMS has the semantics of C++.
 That is transparent persistence.

 The first problem is that, in spite of the existence of a nominal standard for OODBMSs, the reality is that the products available today implement very little of that standard, and no two products implement the same bits.
 Although this criticism can be leveled at many different standards (including SQL's!), it is especially relevant for OODBMSs because their internal models tend to be widely divergent and the lack of a common language among multiple products makes it very difficult to overlook those model differences.